developwithpassion/blog.developwithpassion.com/source/_posts/2013-07-06-develop-with-passion-heading-back-to-the-uk-in-august.markdown

 comments: true
 categories: [training]
 ---
 The Develop With Passion - Software Craftmanship Bootcamp is Once again making its way back to the UK.
-The course is schedule for the week of the 22nd of August, and will once again be run in London.
+The course is scheduled for the week of the 22nd of August (next month), and will once again be run in London.

 If you are not familiar with the course, here are the things you can expect out of the 5 crazy days!: